 Longevity and Maintenance

 How long do front-tooth bridges last?
 With proper care, most front-tooth bridges last 5 to 15 years or longer.
 Because front teeth endure less grinding than molars, bridges in this area typically experience slower wear.
-But durability still relies on good dental hygiene and regular checkups.
+But durability still relies on good dental hygiene like the dental hygiene service in Burnaby and regular checkups.

 ✔ Brush twice a day, focusing on the gumline around the bridge.